tpwo/pyzet/docs/README.md

-Grep is your friend when you try to look for something in your ZK repo, especially when it has grown a bit. `pyzet grep` command works by running grep with these three flags:
+Grep is your friend when you try to look for something in your ZK repo, especially when it has grown a bit. `pyzet grep` command works by running grep with these flags:

 * `-r` -- it makes a search recursive, meaning that grep will visit every zettel, and print a line from it if it matches search criteria.